livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 If you activate the translation feature, then the `language` metadata plugin on a document will contain a `groupId`.
 You can use this in the `languageGroupId` parameter of the [Publication Search public API](https://edit.livingdocs.io/public-api) (under "Search Publications") call to retrieve all translations of a document.

-If you want to use a computer assisted translation (CAT) tool to translate livingdocs content you can install our li2xliff library to convert documents to XLIFF for translation and register server hooks to update content.
-You can follow our in-depth guide [here](add guide link)
+If you want to use a computer assisted translation (CAT) tool to translate livingdocs content you can install our li2xliff library to convert documents to XLIFF for translation and list to [server events]({{< ref "/content/reference-docs/server-extensions/server-events.md" >}}) to update content.
+You can follow our in-depth guide [here]({{< ref "/content/guides/integrations/li2xliff/index.md" >}})

 ## Integrations